 A rest room is available for students who experience fatigue or tiredness during the day.
 This room is located on the 3rd floor of the Erskine building and contains a single bed and sink area.

-Please contact the Disability Resource Service to book this room and to pick up the key.
+Please contact the Equity & Disability Service to book this room and to pick up the key.

 Sign language interpreting